ViktorVojtek/safety/README.md

     - Input report information form
 - Map screen
   - ~~Implement actual device positioning with graphic (rounded blue point or something like that)~~
-  - Implement actial unsolved reported positions like red (or some graphical) dots with detail view of selected report
+  - Implement actual reported issues from reports, something like red (or some graphical) dots with detail view of selected report